TheWindowsUser92/DW3-Project-Team4/README.md

 ## Features

 - User Authentication: The application allows users to sign in and sign up, ensuring a secure and personalized experience.
-- Game Selection: Kids can choose from a variety of entertaining games designed specifically for them.
+- Game Selection: Kids can play through 6 levels of challenging games designed specifically for them.
 - Game State Management: The system keeps track of each user's progress and game states, providing a seamless gaming experience.

 ## Getting Started